jfrmm/expenses/README.md

 git submodule update --init
 ```

-Then `cd` into the folder `laradock` and start the app, with
+Then `cd` into the folder `laradock` and copy the example `env-example` file to `.env`, and adapt if needed

+Finally, start the app, with

 ```
-docker-compose -p expenses up -d
+docker-compose -p expenses up -d nginx mysql
 ```

+> Add `127.0.0.1 expenses.test` to your OS hosts file, and use that URL to access your app

 > To pull updates to the environment, run `git submodule update --remote --merge`